dxlliv/planner/README.md

 ## Getting started

+Be sure you have Node.js and NPM installed.
-Clone the repository and enter the directory:
+Clone the repository and move to the project directory:
 ```bash
 git clone https://github.com/dvilla8/ig-planner.git && cd ig-planner
 ```